 After logistics were completed at Ulithi, Fanning moved to Saipan to rejoin TG 30.2 for a series of assaults on Iwo Jima, the first of these on 11-12 November.
 An assignment as radar picket occupied her until 4 December when she returned to bombard Iwo on the 8th.
 During the third attack (24 and 27 December) she set a patrol vessel on fire.
 In the strike on 5 January 1945 Fanning made contact with a small freighter who tried vainly to ram her and raked her decks before taking a torpedo which sent her to the bottom.

 Fanning rejoined the group for the bombardment of Chichi Jima, but was soon detached to escort David W. Taylor (DD-551) damaged by a mine, to Ulithi.
 She returned to the tenacious force once again off Iwo Jima on 24 January and teamed with Dunlap to sink three small cargo ships.
 She then assumed station as radar picket and air rescue ship, operating also in local escort duty and in training exercises with a submarine wolfpack through 22 March.

 The remainder of the war was occupied with patrol and escort activities among the islands of Eniwetok, Iwo Jima, and Guam.
 On 19 September 1945 Fanning set course for the United States, arriving at Galveston, Tex., on 23 October 1945.
-She was placed out of commission at Norfolk, Va., on 14 December 1945 and later sold.
+She was placed out of commission at Norfolk, Va., on 14 December 1945.

-Fanning received four battle stars for World War II service.
+Fanning received four battle stars for her World War II service.